aws/amazon-freertos/cmake/doc/porting_guide.md

 #### CMake

 **CMake Version 3.13 or higher is required**.
 You can download the binary distribution from [CMake's official website](https://cmake.org/download/), or you can install with your OS package manager.
-Make sure that you add the CMake executable to the PATH environment variable.
+Add the CMake executable to the `PATH` environment variable if you need to use it from command line.

 #### Native build system